 Effortless payments

-Consider localizing payments–allowing multiple payment options and currencies to streamline checkouts.
+Think of payments as growth catalyzers.
+Allowing multiple payment options and currencies streamlines checkouts and improves conversions.
 Recurly, for example, integrates with 22 gateways, offering 140 currencies and 18 different languages to make cross-border transactions easy.

 Tailored promotions

-52% of customers expect customized offers.
-Acquire new subscribers and drive loyalty with free trials, coupons, discounts, and gift subscriptions.
+52% of customers expect customized offers when purchasing from a brand.
+Acquire new subscribers and drive loyalty with free trials, coupons, discounts, and gift subscriptions that accommodate your customers’ needs.

-It may seem counterintuitive to give discounts; however, everyone loves discounted pricing.
-Coupons are a great way to maximize revenue, awareness, and adoption.
+• Coupons and discounts: Everyone loves discounted pricing, and coupons are a great way to maximize revenue, awareness, and adoption.

-Avoid assuming consumer preferences based on their actions within your product.
-Instead, ask them how they feel, what they enjoy, what they don’t, and the improvements they’d like to see.
+Avoid assuming consumer preferences based on their behavior or interactions within your product.
+Instead, run a quick survey to ask them how they feel, what they enjoy and don’t, and the improvements they’d like to see.

 The results of these surveys don’t just benefit your customer experience team.
 They help your engineering team spot product deficiencies, marketers understand what drives behavior, and the product team know what is most or least impactful for subscribers.